What Are My Rights During a Traffic Stop in Louisiana?

 - Physically stop a police officer from searching your car, even if you verbally declined consent to the search

 - You may legal representation but the consequences for doing so could be worse than if you took one anyway

 Overall, you want to operate under the Golden Rule.
 Treat the police officer how you want to be treated.
 This may help to avoid unnecessary conflicts.

 Navigating The Legal System

-Now you know your rights as a driver in Lousiana and answers to the question “What are my rights during a traffic stop?”
+Now you know your rights as a driver in Louisiana and answers to the question “What are my rights during a traffic stop?”
 If you are arrested at a traffic stop remember you are entitled to legal representation.
-Call Carl Barkemeyer, Criminal Defense Attorney, any day, including weekend, for representation.
+Contact the Barkemeyer Law Firm, any day, including weekend, for representation.

 We will help protect your rights.